 However, despite being hopelessly outnumbered, things were going pretty well for the Trojans towards the end of the war.
 The Greek military assault against them had proven utterly futile, for years on end.
 It looked as if the Greeks were going to have no choice, but to throw in the towel any minute.
 This one was in the bag.
 To add to the glory, the Trojan Prince, Paris, had none other than the ungodly smoking hot Helen of Troy for arm candy.

 Hector of Troy decided to go for broke and issued a direct challenge to the Greek’s greatest warrior, the legendary Achilles, to duel with him mono y mono.
 Whereas Achilles was Greece’s MVP, Hector on the other hand gave meaning to the word hardcore, in Trojan terms, and yes, in that way too.
 At this point in the war, Achilles had withdrawn from combat due to some pressing family matters coupled with the fact that he was getting laid left and right back home.
-Achilles shot Hector the bird, and resumed plowing through gorgeous Greek women like one of them contained Willy Wonka’s golden ticket.
+Achilles shot Hector the bird and went back to hanging out with a dozen gorgeous Greek ladies.
 Achilles’ beloved friend and relative, Patroklos, decided to don the great warrior’s armor and fight in his stead.
 Hector then promptly slaughtered him only to realize that he had been duped into killing the wrong guy.
 FAIL

 This of course incurred the wrath of the nearly invincible Achilles.
-When Achilles got wind of this, he pulled out, rolled out, and went balls out against Hector, slaying him, effortlessly.
-He then proceeded to tie Hector’s dominated corpse to the back of his chariot and dragged it a couple of laps around the battlefield just for good measure.
+When Achilles got wind of this, he immediately grabbed his sword and sandals before making a bee line for Hector, slaying him, effortlessly.
+He then proceeded to tie Hector’s corpse to the back of his chariot and dragged it a couple of laps around the battlefield just for good measure.
 Achilles would continue to assist Odysseus in his campaign to capture Troy for a few more years.

 By the close of the war, after murdering half of the Trojan army single-handedly without mercy, Achilles managed to piss off most of the Pantheon.
 Eventually Zeus decided that Achilles had a bad habit of slaughtering his enemies’ children, which was something that the gods tended to frown upon.
 It was time for Achilles to die.

 During the course of battle, Paris himself fired the infamous Apollo-guided heel-seeking arrow which took him out of the game.
-Apparently, having your Achilles tendon sliced is about a 9 on a scale of ten, just shy of having one’s balls-in-a-wood-chipper.
+Apparently, having your Achilles tendon sliced is about a 9 on a scale of 10.
 As you can imagine, he was instantly incapacitated and shortly thereafter decapitated.
 This was the turning point from which the Greeks could no longer overpower the Trojans.
-The war quickly deteriorated from a valiant crusade to a poorly coordinated game of grab-ass.
-The goddess of discord sat back with a bowl of popcorn and enjoyed the show.
+The war quickly deteriorated from a valiant crusade to a poorly organized group of little leaguers taking on professional athletes.
+The goddess of discord just sat back with a bowl of popcorn and enjoyed the show.

 By morning Troy had burned to the ground.